xalaida/laravel-nuxt-docker/README.md

 make permissions
 ```

-6. That's it.
-Go to http://localhost:8080 and start to develop.
+**6. That's it.
+Go to http://localhost:8080 and start to develop.**

 _If you see 502 error, just wait a bit when _yarn install_ process will be finished (Check the status with the command ```docker-compose logs node```)_